 Rebecca Engle is now a quadriplegic.
-Managing Partner Gary Lesser and Firm Partner Ryan McCarthy have filed a lawsuit against the suspected drunk driver, who has not yet been arrested.
+Managing Partner Gary Lesser and Firm Partner Ryan McCarthy have filed a lawsuit against the suspected drunk driver.
+A warrant has been issued for his arrest.

 “It’s almost three months since the accident.
 Why hasn’t there been an arrest made?
 We’ve been told that an arrest warrant may be issued next week.
 But it’s time.
 It’s time for justice,” Gary Lesser said.